sachinym/Github-Advanced-Security/Adv_sec_intro.md

 ### Task 1: What is GitHub Advanced Security?

-GitHub Advanced Security, is an integrated security suite tailored to enhance your GitHub repositories against potential threats, vulnerabilities and credential leaks without slowing development.
+GitHub Advanced Security is an integrated security suite tailored to enhance your GitHub repositories against potential threats, vulnerabilities, and credential leaks without slowing development.
 It empowers developers with a robust set of tools and features to proactively identify, mitigate, and resolve security issues throughout the development lifecycle.

 ### Task 2: What are the components of GitHub Advanced Security?
 Here are some components of GitHub Advanced Security:

 1. **Secret Scanning:** Secret scanning is a crucial security feature within GitHub Advanced Security designed to identify and mitigate the inadvertent exposure of sensitive information, such as API keys and tokens within the source code.